[AWS] Elastic Beanstalk

 2. Saved Configurations

-3. Configuration Files (.ebextensions folder in the top-level directory of your application source code bundle)
+3. Configuration Files (.config files in the .ebextensions folder in the top-level directory of your application source code bundle)

 • Amazon Linux 1 platforms only